 Import proposal data from BOEMax: Forget copying and pasting the proposal cost estimate data.
 Instead, transfer it directly from BOEMax to EVMax to begin the baseline setup.
 Then use BOEMax as an ongoing platform for managing changes and rolling wave planning.

-Bi-directional integration with schedule tools: Ensures the time phased budget data are always in alignment with the resource loaded activity data.
+Schedule Integration: Ensures the time phased budget data are always in alignment with the resource loaded activity data.
 Eliminates common disconnects between the schedule and cost data.
 Project teams can map the fields in the schedule tool to the fields required for the cost data such as the WBS, OBS, control account, work package, earned value technique, charge code, or other user defined codes.